sdv-dev/SDV/docs/user_guides/single_table/custom_constraints.rst

 Custom Constraints
 ==================

-If you have business logic that cannot be represented using (Predefined Constraints)[https://], you can define custom logic.
+If you have business logic that cannot be represented using :ref:`Predefined Constraints <Predefined Constraints>`, you can define custom logic.
 In this guide, we'll walk through the process for defining a custom constraint and using it.